Stage (David Bowie album): Reception

 Stage was a commercial success.
 In the UK, it reached No. 5 and was subsequently certified gold by the British Phonographic Industry (BPI).
 It also reached No. 44 on the US charts.

-"Breaking Glass", which originally appeared in shorter form on Low, was released as a 3-track EP and reached number 54 on the UK singles chart.
-In the US, "Star" was released as a 3-track EP, but failed to chart.
-In Japan "Soul Love" was released, with "Blackout" on the B-side, but also failed to chart.
+"Breaking Glass", which originally appeared in shorter form on Low, was released as the title track of a 3-track EP and reached number 54 on the UK singles chart.
+In the US, "Star" was also released as a 3-track EP, while in Japan "Soul Love" was released as a single with "Blackout" on the B-side; neither of these releases charted.

-Generally considered more relaxed than Bowie's previous live album, David Live, Stage was praised on its initial vinyl release for the fidelity with which the band was able to emulate in concert the electronic and effects-filled numbers from Low and "Heroes", as well as for the singer's vocal performance.
-At the same time, because Bowie had rarely tampered with the arrangements – in contrast to his method on David Live – Stage added little to what was available on the original albums, and was seen by some commentators as simply a marketing exercise that did not do justice to a memorable series of live concerts.
-The album was criticised for lacking a 'live' atmosphere, thanks to the recording being largely taken from direct instrument and microphone feeds, which increased sound quality but minimised crowd noise.
-The original concert running order was also changed, with fades between tracks similar to a studio album.
-Even the cover picture came in for criticism, more so because the rest of the package contained only variations of the same shot.

 In a review of the 1991 rerelease, Mat Snow of Q stated that "performances are faster than the studio originals and suffer for it; what they gain in live jauntiness – not exactly a quality they were crying out for – they lose in power and intensity."

 A 2005 reissue saw many of the criticisms of the original LP addressed.
-In his review of the reissue, Chris Roberts of Uncut said that the combination of Low/Heroes-period material and songs from Ziggy Stardust resulted in a live album that was an "eerie clattering between two stools".
+In his review of the reissue, Chris Roberts of Uncut said that the combination of material from Low and "Heroes", with songs from Ziggy Stardust, resulted in a live album that was an "eerie clattering between two stools".
 He said that the improvements in sound carried out by Tony Visconti and the addition of "Stay" and "the brilliant 'Be My Wife'" made the new version of Stage "essential for Dave-freaks, anyway".